tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 A proprietary key MUST contain at least one underscore character ("_").
 This character serves as a separator between a vendor-specific namespace and the key name.
-For example, "acme_authmode" could be a proprietary key indicating an authentication mode defined by vendor acme.
+For example, "acme_authmode" could be a proprietary key indicating an authentication mode defined by a vendor named "acme".

 When combined with `mandatory` list this mechanism allows implementations to extend proxy metadata while maintaining interoperability and ensuring safe fallback behaviour for clients that do not support a given